 - Rock of Cashel – not exactly a castle, but a series of historic buildings built on the top of the rock.
-It’s tremendous views from far and a really neat visit.
-The ticket, which includes a guided tour, costs 8euros.
+It’s a tremendous sight from far and a really neat visit.
+The ticket, which includes a guided tour, costs 8 euros.

 Things to do and seen in Northern Ireland